William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 # Negotiation of Support for OPTIMIZED REKEY

 To indicate support for the optimized rekey negotiation, the initiator includes the OPTIMIZED_REKEY_SUPPORTED notify payload in the IKE_AUTH exchange request.
-If multiple IKE_AUTH exchanges are sent, the OPTIMIZED_REKEY_SUPPORTED notify payload should be in the last IKE_AUTH exchange, which is the exchange that also contains the TS payloads.
+If multiple IKE_AUTH exchanges are sent, the OPTIMIZED_REKEY_SUPPORTED notify payload should be in the last IKE_AUTH exchange.
 During this initial key request, the entire SA and TS payloads are included as normal.
 Note that the notify indicates support for optimized rekey for both IKE and Child SAs.

 A responder that does not support the optimized rekey exchange processes the SA and TS payloads as normal, and does not include the new Notify.
 As per regular IKEv2 processing, a responder that does not recognize this new Notify, MUST ignore the notify.
 Responders may have been administratively configured with the optimization turned off for local reasons.
 The absense of the Notify indicates to the initiator that the optimization is not available, and normal, full rekey should be done.